testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/mobile-apps/failed-to-launch-UI.md

 </ul>
 </p>

-But while executing test cases, Testsigma enables these capabilities by default.
-That is, the capabilities <kbd>testsigma.cameraImageInjection</kbd> and <kbd>testsigma.networkLogs</kbd> are enabled.<br><br>
+But while executing test cases, Testsigma enables these capabilities by default. <br>

 The capability<kbd> testsigma.networkLogs</kbd> is enabled to collect and view network logs for your test session, whereas the capability <kbd>testsigma.cameraImageInjection</kbd> is enabled to allow testsigma to spoof camera usage and inject images for scanning or uploading via the camera application.<br>
+Other capabilities that are enabled by testsigma include <kbd>testsigma.allowTouchIdEnroll</kbd> and <kbd>testsigma.resigningEnabled</kbd>.
+The capability <kbd>testsigma.allowTouchIdEnroll</kbd> enables the interception of biometric input, allowing the test to simulate Touch ID interactions and the capability <kbd>testsigma.resigningEnabled</kbd> allows you to sign your app using your own provisioning profile.

 To disable the above capabilities, set the following values to false under the desired capabilities section. <em>For more information, refer to <a href="https://testsigma.com/docs/desired-capabilities/overview/">adding desired capabilities</a></em>.

 <style>